sarah-you/c0323-code-solutions/webpack-and-babel/webpack-and-babel-quiz-notes.md

 - What is the advantage of using Webpack (or a similar bundler)?

   - you can manage your files and assets more efficiently
+  - makes ur file size as small as possible

 - What is Babel?